eu-cdse/documentation/APIs/On-Demand Production API.md

 ### API Operations

 The ODP API supports the following operations:
-- GET: This operation is used to retrieve data and metadata from the ODP.
+- GET: This operation retrieves data and metadata from the ODP.
 The GET operation supports various query options to filter, order, and limit the data retrieved.
-- POST: This operation is used to create new entities in the ODP.
+- POST: This operation creates new entities in the ODP.
 The POST operation requires a payload in JSON format that specifies the properties of the new entity.
 - PATCH: This operation is used to update existing entities in the ODP.
-The PATCH operation requires a payload in JSON format that specifies the properties of the entity to update.
+The PATCH operation requires a JSON payload that specifies the entity's properties to update.
-- DELETE: This operation is used to delete existing entities from the ODP.
-The DELETE operation requires the URL of the entity to delete.
+- DELETE: This operation deletes existing entities from the ODP.
+The DELETE operation requires the URL of the entity to be deleted.
--

 ### API Resources

 The ODP API provides access to the following resources:
 - Workflow: predefined processor which creates a single output product or series of products based on the input parameters provided by the user.
-Typical inputs are name of the source product and parameters specific to the processing chain.
+Typical inputs are the name of the source product and parameters specific to the processing chain.
 - Production Order: request for production using a Workflow chosen by the user.
-- Batch Order: request for production of multiple products using a chosen Workflow.
+- Batch Order: request to produce multiple products using a chosen Workflow.
-- Order Item: single processing job within and Production Order or Batch Order.
+- Order Item: single processing job within and a Production Order or Batch Order.

 ### Authentication

-To access the ODP API you need an authorization token as only authorized users are allowed to interact with the processing service.
+To access the ODP API, you need an authorization token, as only authorized users are allowed to interact with the processing service.
-To get the token you can use the following script:
+To get the token, you can use the following script:

 ````
 export KEYCLOAK_TOKEN=$(curl -d 'client_id=cdse-public' \